How We Stay Connected Sailing The World – Free Wifi, Phones, & Satellite

 There are lots of wifi boosters out there.
 From our research, the two best options are the feature-rich Wifi Ranger ($749) and the more basic Rouge Wave ($360).
 They both are great at boosting wifi signals from long distances, but the Wifi Ranger has additional features that make it the better option for us.

 - Load Balancing – WiFi Ranger can tether to our smartphone and other WiFi sources and simultaneously load balance data for maximum speed and reliability.
 However, it’s important to remember there is no compensation for slow internet speeds, this device just boosts the signal, not the service itself.
 When we’re working with super slow connections, knowing we can combine for a slightly better and stronger connection can be a game-changer.

 - Networking – The router allows us to connect all our devices to one signal, which is great when a place wants to sell you a code for each device.

 - Bandwidth Management – Keeps tabs on data usage and speeds for each device if desired, allowing for automated parental control and data plan conservation.

-The WiFi Ranger is installed on our hardtop for maximum line of sight (not at the top of the mast, then it would be too high, not line of sight & too long of a cable) and boosts any accessible WiFi signal from up to two miles away (but we say half a mile, because that has been our experience.
+The WiFi Ranger is installed on our hardtop for a maximum line of sight (not at the top of the mast, then it would be too high, not line of sight & too long of a cable) and boosts any accessible WiFi signal from up to two miles away (but we say half a mile because that has been our experience.
 Any further and the signal drops often or the data speeds plummet).

 The Ranger isn’t something we use often, but when we luck out it’s a downloading, uploading, updating party (overnight and respectfully.
 We are careful not to overload the WiFi so it doesn’t ruin the experience for others).